microsoft/pyright/docs/mypy-comparison.md

 ## Type Narrowing for Asymmetric Descriptors

-When pyright handles a write to a class variable that contains a descriptor object (including properties), it normally applies assignment-based type narrowing.
+When pyright evaluates a write to a class variable that contains a descriptor object (including properties), it normally applies assignment-based type narrowing.
 However, when the descriptor is asymmetric — that is, its “getter” type is different from its “setter” type, pyright refrains from applying assignment-based type narrowing.
 For a full discussion of this, refer to [this issue])(https://github.com/python/mypy/issues/3004).
 Mypy has not yet implemented the agreed-upon behavior, so its type narrowing behavior may differ from pyright’s in this case.

 ## Parameter Type Inference

-Mypy doesn’t infer types of function parameters beyond `self` and `cls` parameters in methods.
+Mypy infers the type of `self` and `cls` parameters in methods but otherwise does not infer any parameter types.

 Pyright implements several parameter type inference techniques that improve type checking and language service features in the absence of explicit parameter type annotations.
 For details, refer to [this documentation](https://github.com/microsoft/pyright/blob/main/docs/type-inference.md#parameter-type-inference).

-## Constraint Solving
+## Constraint Solver Behaviors

 When evaluating a call expression that invokes a generic class constructor or a generic function, a type checker performs a process called “constraint solving” to solve the type variables found within the target function signature.
 The solved type variables are then applied to the return type of that function to determine the final type of the call expression.
 This process is called “constraint solving” because it takes into account various constraints that are specified for each type variable.
 These constraints include variance rules and type variable bounds.

-Many aspects of constraint solving are not specified in PEP 484.
+Many aspects of constraint solving are unspecified in PEP 484.
 This includes behaviors around literals, whether to use unions or joins to widen types, and how to handle cases where multiple types could satisfy all type constraints.

-### Literals
+#### Constraint Solver: Literals

 Pyright’s constraint solver retains literal types only when they are required to satisfy constraints.
 In other cases, it widens the type to a non-literal type.
 Mypy is inconsistent in its handling of literal types.